creaffy/ZombsAPIUtils/README.md

-# ZR-UserKeyDumper
+# ZR-APIUtils
-Dump your ZombsRoyale.io userKey
+ZomsbRoyale.io API utils

-## Tutorial
+## Getting your user key
 ###
 1. Run [Zombs Royale](https://zombsroyale.io/) in your browser and make sure you're logged in
 2. Open the console with `Ctrl + Shift + J`